RadicalFx/documentation/docs/mvvm/callback-expectations.md

 ## Callback expectations

-A view model that needs to intercept state changes can implement a interface that declares which are the required callback(s), the supported interfaces are:
+A view model that needs to intercept state view changes can implement an interface that declares which are the required callback(s), the supported interfaces are:

 * IExpectViewLoadedCallback;
 * IExpectViewActivatedCallback;